Table of Contents[Hide][Show]

 - Recipe using elderberry syrup: Combine 1 Tablespoon elderberry syrup with a 32 ounce jar of kombucha.
 If the kombucha is already carbonated from a secondary ferment, this can be consumed immediately.
 If not and you want the carbonation, cap the jar tightly with an airtight lid and leave on the counter for 2-3 days before transferring to the refrigerator to store.

-- Recipe using dried elderberries: If you don't have elderberry syrup on hand but can find some dried elderberries just add 1 Tablespoon of dried elderberries and 1 teaspoon of organic sugar to 32 ounces of brewed kombucha.
-Cap tightly and leave at room temperature for 2-3 days before transferring to the refrigerator to store.
-Strain the elderberries out before drinking.
+- Recipe using dried elderberries: If you don't already have elderberry syrup on hand, a simpler secondary ferment could be made by simply adding 1 Tablespoon of elderberry juice (made by boiling 1/4 cup dried elderberries in 2 cups water for 45 minutes and adding more water as needed) and 1 teaspoon of raw, organic sugar (it will ferment out) to a 32 ounce mason jar of homemade or store-bought kombucha.
+Cap this tightly with an airtight lid and leave at room temperature for 2-3 days until desired carbonation is reached and then put in the refrigerator until drinking.

 - Enjoy 8 ounces per day.